 Potential Mood Effects

-A 2019 study in PLOS One showed 7-day MT-2 infusion improved social behaviors in a mouse model of autism via MC4R-mediated oxytocin pathways.
-SFARI has funded further melanocortin agonist evaluation for social cognition.
+This is the speculative one, but the early signals are interesting.
+MT-2 triggers your own oxytocin release from hypothalamic neurons.
+A 2019 study in PLOS One found a 7-day MT-2 infusion improved social behavior in a mouse model of autism through MC4R-driven oxytocin pathways, and SFARI has funded further work on melanocortin agonists for social cognition.

 Melanotan 2 vs PT-141 vs Afamelanotide

-All three trace back to the same University of Arizona program.
-MT-2 is the parent compound.
-PT-141 (bremelanotide) is an active metabolite developed to isolate sexual function effects.
+All three come from the same University of Arizona program, so people mix them up constantly.
+MT-2 is the parent.
+PT-141 (bremelanotide) is an active metabolite built to isolate the sexual effects.
+Afamelanotide (Scenesse) is Melanotan 1, the linear version that targets MC1R selectively.
+Here’s how they stack up:

 Dosing Protocol